Motion: Dynamic Considerations

 Use vibration terminology to describe the dynamic performance and response (or output) of a mechanical system to a regular, repeating motion design (or input).

-Nominal Motion: The intended (input) motion that you want the mechanical part or system to follow.
-It is given by your motion design in MotionDesigner and MechDesigner.
+Nominal Motion: The intended (input) motion-design that you want a mechanical part to follow.
+This is your motion-design as you specify in MotionDesigner.

-Transient Motion: The actual (output) motion that the mechanical part or system has during the motion period.
+Transient Motion: The actual (output) motion of the mechanical part while you move it with your motion-design.

-Residual Vibration: The actual (output) motion that the mechanical part or system has after the motion period.
+Residual Vibration: The actual (output) motion that the mechanical part has after the motion period.
 This term usually applies to the dwell period after an indexing motion period.

 Dynamic Performance

-All mechanical systems have a degree of elasticity.
-In applications, the elasticity means that the actual acceleration at the tooling is greater than the nominal acceleration as predicted by the Motion-Law.
-This issue is a reality of all mechanical systems.
+All mechanical systems have a degree of elasticity and a mass moment of inertia.
+The means that the actual acceleration of the Transient Motion at the tooling is always greater than the acceleration of the Nominal Motion, of the as predicted by your motion-design.
+This is a reality of all mechanical systems.

-The Dynamic Performance, or Dynamic-Response, is a result of many factors.
+The Dynamic Performance, or Dynamic-Response, is a function of many factors.

-The speed of the drive shaft (cycle speed) is one of the factors which determine the Period Ratio (speed category) of the mechanism.
-Others being:
+The speed of the drive shaft (cycle speed) is one factor that determines the Period Ratio of the mechanical system.
+Others factors are:

 the natural frequency,